MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-usage-reporting.md

 ## View usage - other subscriptions

-If you registered your Azure Stack Hub using any other subscription type; for example, a pay-as-you-go subscription, you can view usage and charges in the Azure Account Center.
+If you registered your Azure Stack Hub using any other subscription type (for example, a pay-as-you-go subscription), you can view usage and charges in the Azure Account Center.
 Sign in to the [Azure Account Center](https://account.windowsazure.com/subscriptions) as the Azure account administrator and select the Azure subscription that you used to register Azure Stack Hub.
 You can view the Azure Stack Hub usage data and the amount charged for each of the used resources, as shown in the following image:

 ![View billing and usage flow in Azure Account Center](media/azure-stack-usage-reporting/pricing-details.png)